Book A Call

 How to Nail your TEDx Interview

-One of the most nerve-wracking moments in the TEDx journey isn't just the filming your talk—it's the interview that determines whether you'll get that opportunity in the first place.
-After coaching hundreds of speakers through this process, I want to share my "cheat sheet" that will have you going into your interview with an edge above the competition.
+One of the most nerve-wracking moments in the TEDx journey might not be the filming of your talk... it's often the interview that determines whether you'll get that opportunity in the first place.
+After coaching hundreds of speakers through this process, I want to share my cheat sheet that will have you going into your interview with an edge above the competition.

 Every TEDx event is different as they are organized independently, so you never know what you're going to get.
 But, despite the variety of questions you'll face, TEDx organizers are essentially evaluating two things throughout your entire interview: